ukrwebprom/test-work-1/README.md

 # test-work-1
+This is a test project, made on Career skills.
+Tech part course. \

 ## Used technologies
 The project is created on React.
 The initial projet was created with Create React App. \
-Used Single Page Apps for GitHub Pages (https://github.com/rafgraph/spa-github-pages) to prevent 404 page when refreshing on GitHub Pages \
+Used Single Page Apps for GitHub Pages (https://github.com/rafgraph/spa-github-pages) to prevent 404 when refreshing on GitHub Pages \
 Styling with SASS for simplification of nested styles. (https://www.npmjs.com/package/sass) \
 Combining styles with CLSX library. (https://www.npmjs.com/package/clsx) \
 \